 - Plan G is becoming the most popular Medicare Supplement plan in Connecticut now that eligibility restrictions limit access to Plan F.

-- Plan G is the most comprehensive supplemental insurance plan for beneficiaries eligible for Medicare on or after January 1, 2020.
+- Plan G is the most comprehensive Medicare Supplemental insurance plan for beneficiaries eligible for Medicare on or after January 1, 2020.

 - Medigap pays after Medicare Part A and Part B payments are applied up to plan limits.
 It covers out of pocket expenses like copays.